csharrison/prio-documents/draft-pda-protocol.md

 * `nonce`: A unique sequence of bytes used  to ensure that two otherwise identical `PDAParam` instances will have distinct `PDATaskID`s.
-It is RECOMMENDED that this be set to a random 16-byte string derived from a cryptographically secure pseurandom number generator.
+It is RECOMMENDED that this be set to a random 16-byte string derived from a cryptographically secure psuedorandom number generator.
 * `leader_url`: The leader's endpoint URL.
 * `helper_url`: The helper's endpoint URL.
 * `collector_config`: The HPKE configuration of the collector (described in